TheWolverine - U-M Makes Another Leap In This Week's AP Poll, Inches Closer To The Top 5

 RELATED: Analysts Weigh In On Michigan Basketball's Dominant Start To Big Ten Play

-Michigan State and Rutgers, meanwhile, fell out of this week's top 25 after having been included last week.
+Michigan State and Rutgers, meanwhile, fell out of the top 25 after having been members last week.
 The Spartans beat the Scarlet Knights Tuesday, but proceeded to drop a home contest to a subpar Purdue team Friday night, a game in which head coach Tom Izzo's crew only scored 54 points in the 55-54 loss.

-Rutgers, on the other hand, followed up its loss to MSU with a disheartening home setback against Ohio State this past Saturday.
+Rutgers, on the other hand, followed up its loss to MSU with a disheartening home setback to Ohio State on Saturday.
 Michigan will face its third consecutive ranked opponent tomorrow night when No. 9 Wisconsin comes to town.

-If the Wolverines pick up the victory, it will mark the first time they'd defeated three straight top 25 teams in the regular season since the 2013-14 season, when John Beilein's crew took down No. 3 Wisconsin, No. 10 Iowa and No. 3 Michigan State in a three-game span from Jan.
+If the Wolverines pick up the victory, it will mark the first time they've defeated three straight top 25 teams in the regular season since the 2013-14 campaign, when John Beilein's crew took down No. 3 Wisconsin, No. 10 Iowa and No. 3 Michigan State in a three-game span from Jan.
 18-25.

 The rest of the nation's top six this week remained unchanged, with No. 1 Gonzaga, No. 2 Baylor, No. 3 Villanova, No. 4 Texas, No. 5 Iowa and No. 6 Kansas making up the country's top group once again.